Greco1899/scrape_ufc_stats/README.md

 The notebook `scrape_ufc_stats_working_example.ipynb` can be used for testing or debugging.
 The code here is broken down into sections which can be executed to scrape single data points, e.g. scraping stats for one fight only.

-Do [feel free to reach out](https://www.linkedin.com/in/russellchanws/) with any comments, suggestions, or issues. 😃 [Buy me a coffee here](https://buymeacoffee.com/greco1899). ☕
+Do [feel free to reach out](https://www.linkedin.com/in/russellchanws/) with any comments, suggestions, or issues. 😃
 <br>
 <br>
 <br>